Hole doping and electronic correlations in Cr-substituted BaFe$_{2}$As$_{2}$: Conclusion

-The main result of our paper is that the partial substitution of Fe by Cr causes an effective hole doping in CrBFA.
+The main result of our paper is that the partial substitution of Fe by Cr causes an effective hole doping of the electronic states in the vicinity of the FS.
 This is supported by the agreement between our experiments and calculations.
-Comparing $x$ vs. $T$ phase diagrams for MnBFA and CrBFA, one can notice that the suppression of $T_{\text{SDW}}$ follows nearly the same pace for Cr and Mn substituted samples, being at large only dependent on $x$.
-This is regardless of the distinct effects that Cr and Mn caused in the low energy degrees of freedom.
-It is thus suggested that low-energy effective models are not adequate in this sector of the phase diagram.

-Subsequently, based upon our analysis of the ARPES spectral functions, we found that the imaginary part of the self-energy, Im${\Sigma}(E_B)$, presents a Cr- and orbital-dependent fractional scaling as a function of the binding energy, a common feature of the Hund's metals.
-This scaling behavior was also observed in our DFT+DMFT calculations, further emphasizing the importance of Hund's coupling in inducing strong correlations in BFA and CrBFA, which can be viewed as Hund's metals.
+We then proceed to discuss results based on our analysis of the ARPES spectral functions obtained for the band with $d_{yz}$ orbital character.
+We found that the imaginary part of the self-energy, Im${\Sigma}(E_B)$, presents a Cr-dependent fractional scaling as a function of the binding energy, a sign of Hund's correlations.
+This scaling behavior was also observed in our DFT+DMFT calculations.

+By comparing $x$ vs. $T$ phase diagrams for CrBFA and MnBFA, we concluded that the suppression of $T_{\text{SDW}}$ cannot depend on the effects caused by Cr and Mn on the Fermi surfaces.
+A recent analysis of Mn and Cr substituted $1144$ FeSCs materials \citep{xu_superconductivity_2022,xu_superconductivity_2023}, also suggests that the amount of doped holes is not controlling the suppression of $T_{\text{C}}$ and $T_{\text{SDW}}$ for Cr and Mn substitutions, making the breakdown of FS nesting scenario possibly more ubiquitous.
+The characterization of CrBFA and MnBFA as a Hund's metal naturally explains these results.

 Recently, it was suggested that the Cr doping of CsFe$_2$As$_2$ could push the orbital-selective Hund's metal system further into a strongly correlated electronic phase reminiscent of Heavy Fermion quantum criticality \citep{crispino_paradigm_2023}.
-This is in line with our findings in the low Cr-doping region, where we could observe the increasing electronic correlations induced by Cr.
+This agrees with our findings in the low Cr-doping region, where we observed the increase in electronic correlations induced by Cr.

-Therefore, we show that the hole doping in the transition metal site is also an effective strategy to investigate the correlated nature of the BFA normal state.
-It is thus not a surprise that the $x$ vs. $T$ phase diagrams for correlated MnBFA and CrBFA materials cannot be explained by low-energy effective models.
-A recent analysis of Mn and Cr substituted $1144$ FeSCs materials \citep{xu_superconductivity_2022,xu_superconductivity_2023}, also suggests that the amount of doped holes is not controlling the suppression of $T_{\text{C}}$ and $T_{\text{SDW}}$ for Cr and Mn substitutions.
-The breaking down of the low-energy effective models can thus be ubiquitous in this sector of the phase diagram.

-Finally, based on the entirety of our analysis, we conclude that SC is lacking in CrBFA mainly because of the scattering of the itinerant spin fluctuations that promote SC.
-This is supported by the fact that, solely from the hole doping perspective, one should expect SC as is observed in K-substituted samples (KBFA).
-What distinguishes CrBFA and KBFA are indeed the distinct magnetic fluctuations that compete for the magnetic ground state in CrBFA.